 Water Requirements: I keep a large water dish in cage, even though after ten (10) years, I have never seen mine drink.
 I also dampen one-half of the substrate in the terrarium by overflowing the water dish then I allow it to dry out.

 Growth Rate:The growth rate for this species is medium-fast.
 With proper heating and feeding it may attain a leg length of four inches in a year.

 Adult Size: This species may attain a leg length of ten inches (25.4cm).
 My largest girl I have had for ten (10) years.
 I purchased her as a spiderling.
 She is only nine inches ( 22.86cm).

 Temperament: When young, this tarantula is skittish but not aggressive.
 As an adult they tend to stay out more.
 They are more laid back than the T. blondi and T. apophysis also.
 My girls have never shown a defensive pose, and less likely to kick urticating hairs than the other species of Theraphosa; but their hairs can be very irritating when they do kick hairs.
 For this reason I don't handle my Theraphosa species; not to mention that they have over one inch fangs, which if bitten, may be traumatizing.

 Comments: This is an aggressive eating T. They has never refused a meal unless near a molt.
-After raising several species of T. stirmi, I found them to be the most forgiving in the Genus and are more hardy.
+After raising several species of T. stirmi, I found them to be the most forgiving in the Genus and are more hardier.
 This tarantula is a good display species.
 I like this genus for their sheer size.
 As a spiderling, the the tarsus and metatarsus on the front four legs are pink, but disappears as it grows.